jakepper/Numerical-Analysis/docs/root-finding/bisection.md

 **Output:**

+- Tabular data is printed when specified
 - Approximate root is printed
-- Tabular data is printed when specified
-- Approximate root is returned
+- Ending Bounds (a, b) and root are returned

 **Usage/Example:**